Answering “Are You Willing To Travel?” In An Interview

 It is always good to ask the interviewer a question whenever possible.
 With your question here, this will give you more insight into what the required travel entails.
-That may give you more information on making a decision on the fly as well.
+That may give you more information on deciding on the fly as well.
 For example, if they are asking for you to pay for the business travel through personal expenses.
-While this is very rare to have happen, you may want to ensure that’s not the case.
+While this is very rare to have happened, you may want to ensure that’s not the case.

 Stay enthusiastic, be honest with yourself